Pectacius/stopwatch/README.md

 ## How to build
 Since the PAPI installation does to provide any CMake targets, Stopwatch attempts to find PAPI and create a target for it to use in CMake builds.
 It will look into default locations such as `/usr/lib`.
+It will also attempt to use the shell environment variable `PAPI_DIR` to find the installation location of PAPI.
 If installing PAPI with a package manager, PAPI should be found with no issues.
-Support for non-orthodox installation directories that usually come from building from source will come later...

 ### Building Stopwatch
 ```shell